8 Ways Retailers Can Use AI For D2C To Drive Revenue & Efficiency6 min readReading Time: 5 minutes

 AI can basically alter content & recommendations dynamically for every customer, based on their intent in that particular session – at scale.

 The minute customers see relevant recommendations, they understand that the site knows their needs, and that will have them coming back for more.
 And in the space of D2C, it’s all about the individual.
-At Vue.ai seen that individualized personalization has really boosted customer retention with all the D2C brands we’ve worked with.
+Vue.ai bears testament that individualized personalization has boosted customer retention by a significant margin for all the D2C brands on its roster.

-7. Shut down all the lost opportunities, and turn them into a money-making machine
+7. Shut down lost opportunities and turn them into a money-making machine, with AI

 Someone searches for almond milk and the site says the product is out of stock, it becomes a lost opportunity.
 With AI, sites can enable customers to find the nearest best thing to it.
 Perhaps soy milk or coconut milk with almond extract!